demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/YaBoiDucki-men_stalker/README.md

 - v1.3.2 : - Fixed id's naming problem : thanks to the people of the lethal company's modding server !
            - Fixed the unresponsive HitEnemy function
            - Fixed goofy rotation angle
 - v1.4.0 : Balancing : Through playtesting and experience, it was noted that Men stalker were too good at being sneaky, which would means that it was likely that you would never seen it during its stalking phase before it chases you down.
 There were also other problem : Men stalker always reverted back to their IDLING phase when no one is in the dungeon, which could sometime mean they would never strike if people got in and out too frequently, this has been changed (now defaults to STALK).
 It's speed during it's rushing phase has also been toned down, so that it means that player who didn't equip the shovel are not immediately doomed.
 That being said, it is still very difficult to escape him when he is enraged, since he is supposed to punish the player for not noticing it during it's stalking phase.
-That being said, as mentioned above, I also made some fixes to make it significantly easier to spot it !
-Enjoy !
+That being said, as mentioned above, I also made some fixes to make it significantly easier to spot it.
+- v1.5.0 : A very much needed but late bux-fixing + dependance update.
+Removed the deprecated tag.
+Reverted the change of making the "default" state being STALK instead of IDLE.